Sam Smith: 2012–2016: In the Lonely Hour

 At the 73rd Golden Globe Awards on 10 January 2016, they received the Award for Best Original Song for "Writing's on the Wall".
 On 14 January, the song earned Smith an Academy Award nomination for Best Original Song.
 In the nominations for the 2016 Brit Awards announced on 14 January, the song was among the nominees for Best British Video.
 Smith performed "Writing's on the Wall" at the Academy Awards on 28 February and, along with Napes, collected the prize for Best Original Song.
 In their acceptance speech, Smith referenced an article by Ian McKellen published before the awards ceremony that claimed no openly gay man had won an Oscar for Best Actor; Smith misquoted McKellen as saying that no gay man in general had won an Oscar.
 This was quickly discredited by openly gay recipient Dustin Lance Black, but McKellen mentioned that the error "doesn't detract" from Smith's achievement.

-2016–2018: The Thrill of It All
+2017–2021: The Thrill of It All and Love Goes

-Throughout 2016, Smith released footage of themself in the studio working on new music, leading up to the release of their second studio album.
-In late 2016, Smith was said to be working with Adam Lambert on new material.
-In early 2017, it was reported that Smith would be releasing their second album in September 2017 and had recorded with constant collaborator Jimmy Napes and Naughty Boy.
-In April 2017, Smith was said to have been in studio sessions with classical crossover group Clean Bandit, working on a possible "comeback single".
-Along with Clean Bandit, record producer Timbaland and musician Frances said they had worked on songs for Smith's next album.